desihub/desiutil/doc/desiInstall.rst

     This is the default build type.
 With this build type, the downloaded code is simply copied to the final install directory. py
-    If a setup.py file is detected, desiInstall will attempt to execute :command:`python setup.py install`.
+    If a setup.py file is detected, :command:`desiInstall` will attempt to execute :command:`python setup.py install`.
 This build type can be suppressed with the command line option ``--compile-c``. make
-    If a Makefile is detected, desiInstall will attempt to execute :command:`make install`. src
+    If a Makefile is detected, :command:`desiInstall` will attempt to execute :command:`make install`. src
-    If a Makefile is not present, but a src/ directory is, desiInstall will attempt to execute :command:`make -C src all`.
+    If a Makefile is not present, but a src/ directory is, :command:`desiInstall` will attempt to execute :command:`make -C src all`.
 This build type *is* mutually exclusive with 'make', but is not mutually exclusive with the other types.